crossterm-rs/crossterm-utils/README.md

 This crate is **not meant for standalone use** and is really just a library with some common used code for the [`crossterm`](https://crates.io/crates/crossterm) crate and the above named modules.

-This crate will be deprecated soon and longer maintained.
+This crate will be deprecated soon and no longer maintained.
 It's highly recommended to not use it.

 ## Future